-The result is Weight Falls, which was released last Friday.
+The result is Weight Falls, which was released on August 25.
 Three of the 13 songs - Breakneck Speed, Cygo and Rosemary - were rescued from the scrapped album.

 "I wrote Rosemary about a guy called George who fell in love with my grandmother during the last two weeks of his and her life in hospital,” Churchill said.

 "I was so lucky to have seen that all happen and be in a position to write a song about it.
 That was always coming across.”

 Churchill did much of the production on Weight Falls - a first for the Canberra native.

 "I downloaded Garage Band, which has floor tom samples I could play on my iPad,” he said.
 "It was very simple, caveman drumming which is my only option when it comes to playing drums (laughs).